-EA eligibility is stringent and exacting, so it should come as no surprise that many EAs advertise their status—deservedly so.
-You should find the "EA" designation following their names in professional directories or even in the Yellow Pages or online.
+EA eligibility is stringent and exacting, so EAs advertise their status, and rightly so.
+You should find the "EA" designation following their names in professional directories, or even online.
 You can also call 800-424-4339, an EA referral service, or visit the NAEA website for a complete list of current agents.

-Keep the continuing education and ethical requirements in mind if you select someone from a directory or the phone book, however.
-An EA yesterday might not still be an EA today.
+Keep the continuing education and ethical requirements in mind if you select someone from a directory.
+Someone who as an EA yesterday might not still be an EA today.
 Do a little homework and check with the EA referral service or the NAEA as well.
 You can also verify an enrolled agent's status directly with the IRS.

 - An enrolled agent is the highest tax professional designation recognized by the IRS.